Rain garden is very desirable.

 Start by contacting your local garden store or the agriculture division of your local university or community college.

-Plants with deep roots do best, but don’t be afraid to add a variety of native plants to your rain garden.
+Plants with deep roots do best, but don’t be afraid to add a variety of native plants to your garden.

 Divide your garden into ringed zones:

-the inner zone at the center of your rain garden will be the plants that do best with the most water.
+the inner zone at the center of your garden will be the plants that do best with the most water.

 Determine whether you need a drainage system below your garden

-If your budget allows for it, you may want to instill an ‘under drain’ below your rain garden to carry cleaned water away.
+If your budget allows for it, you may want to instill an ‘under drain’ below your garden to carry cleaned water away.

 This is important if the soil around your garden is unclean, thereby contaminating your clean water should it drain into it.